cssconf/2018.cssconf.eu/contents/copy/team/main.md

 introImage: team.jpg
 ---

-This event is made possible by the work of the many volunteers who spend a lot of time pouring their blood and sweat into preparing a fantastic day for you.
+CSSconf EU is made possible by the work of the many volunteers who spend a lot of time and love preparing a fantastic day for you.

 ## The Organizers